usnistgov/FIPS201/_Appendix/accreditation.md

 issuers in SP 800-79 and published this document in July 2005.
-Subsequent lessons learned in implementation experience of various agencies motivated NIST to develop a new accreditation methodology published the substantial revision as SP 800-79-1 in June 2008 [[SP 800-79]](references.md#ref-SP-800-79).
-In 2015, revision 2 (S800-79-2) was published to include guidelines for assessing the reliability of issuers of Derived PIV Credentials (DPCI) for mobile devices.
+Subsequent lessons learned in implementation experience of various agencies motivated NIST to develop a new accreditation methodology and published the substantial revision as SP 800-79-1 in June 2008.
+In 2015 a second revision, SP 800-79-2 [[SP 800-79]](references.md#ref-SP-800-79), was published to include guidelines for assessing the reliability of issuers of Derived PIV Credentials (DPCI) for mobile devices.
 The PCI/DPCI accreditation methodology is built on a foundation of four major accreditation topics, 13 accreditation focus areas, and a total of 79 control requirements distributed under the various accreditation focus areas.
 Associated with each control requirement is a set of assessment methods, the exercise of the latter will